Ockersz/Arduino-Line-Following-Robot-with-bluetooth-overdrive/README.md

-# Line-Following-Robot-with-bluetooth-overdrive
-The Line-Following-Robot-with-bluetooth-overdrive is a robot that follows a line on the ground using sensors and can be remotely controlled via Bluetooth.
-It's a great project for learning about robotics, electronics, and programming, and for developing skills in problem-solving, innovation, and creativity.
+The Line-Following-Robot-with-bluetooth-overdrive is a project that creates a robot using an Arduino Mega board, hc-05 bluetooth module, 3 infrared sensors, and an L298N motor driver.
+It follows a line and can be overridden via Bluetooth.
+The code uses interrupts, timers without delays, and can be improved to become fully autonomous.
+Contact the developer via LinkedIn for inquiries: https://www.linkedin.com/in/shahein-ockersz-126a42242/

-This project is made as a line following robot which stops every 5 seconds interval and has the capability to be overridden by bluetooth technology
-It is developed for a Arduoino Mega board with hc-05 bluetooth module and 3 infrared sensors and a L298N motor driver.

-The code includes interrupts, timers without delays and will be improved further to a full scaled autonomus system.

-If there are any inquiries please feel free to contact me via LinkedIn : https://www.linkedin.com/in/shahein-ockersz-126a42242/